 Collection: When it isn’t a multimillion-pound umbrella – this library offers software such as Finance Zone, Bloomberg, and SDC Platinum as well as access to many more platforms essential for business degrees.

 Facilities: The building is the hub for the business school and offers the core readings and software required to research all things finance.
-With huge glass windows and a seat at the heart of Oxford Road, we can only imagine the views from inside.
+With huge glass windows and a seat at the heart of Oxford Road, the views are awesome.

 Verdict: The VIP